Too Late: Father & Son's Regret

 The smile on my face slowly faded, disappearing completely, leaving only a bone-deep chill.

-The pain of that difficult childbirth was still vivid in my mind.
+The pain of that difficult labor was still vivid in my mind.
 Five years.
 I had endured for a full five years.
 And now, all remaining hope shattered into pieces, leaving only endless despair.

 I casually set the cake box on a nearby table and grabbed a few tissues, slowly drying the rainwater from my hair.